23.8 Creating Documentation

 cargo doc --open

-This includes docs for both your crate and its dependencies, letting you browse APIs easily.
+It includes documentation for both your crate and its dependencies, providing an easy way to browse APIs.

 23.8.3 Reexporting Items for a Streamlined API

-Large projects or libraries that wrap functionality from multiple crates often use reexports to simplify their public API.
+Large projects or libraries that wrap multiple crates often use reexports to simplify their public API.
 Reexporting can:

 - Provide shorter or more direct paths to types and functions

-- Make your library’s structure easier to navigate in the generated docs
+- Make your library’s structure more accessible in the generated docs

 We introduced reexports in Chapter 17.